 - Travel Mug/Reusable Water Bottle – It’s important to try and minimize the use of plastic bottles and cups, so taking a travel mug or reusable water bottle makes sense from an environmental perspective.
 It can also help your drinks maintain the appropriate temperature.

 - Cooler: It’s nice to have a cooler for your road trip to keep your drinks and any food that needs to be refrigerated cold.
 You can even get a cooler that you plug into your lighter.
 That way you don’t have to worry about making sure you have ice and it hasn’t melted too much.
 Click here to check out the current price and availability for the Igloo Iceless Cooler.
+Or you might be interested in a roller cooler backpack.

 - Music: A road trip has to have music.
 I use Amazon Prime Music because it comes with my Amazon Prime membership and I can access my music on my phone even if there is no signal.
 If you are not a music person, then a road trip is the perfect opportunity to listen to an audiobook.
 (Be sure to read about all the travel benefits that come with Amazon Prime.)